High Polyphenol Olive Oil:

 - Free radicals removal,

-- and has cardioprotective and neuroprotective activity, providing protection against heart disease.
+- has cardioprotective and neuroprotective activity, providing protection against heart disease,

 Health Benefits of Oleacein

 Oleacein is one of the most abundant polyphenols in extra virgin olive oil .
 This phenolic compound has

 - it seems to decrease the progression of atherosclerosis.